 Try to be active for at least 1 hour every day.
 This may sound like a lot, but it's okay to be active in smaller blocks of time that add up to 1 hour.

-Pick activities that you like—ones that make your heart beat faster, your muscles stronger, and your muscles and joints more flexible.
+Pick activities that you like—ones that make your heart beat faster, your muscles and bones stronger, and your muscles and joints more flexible.
 If you find more than one thing you like doing, do them all.
 You don't have to do the same thing every day.